nithinkjoy-tech/cfdk/README.md

 # Change FDK (cfdk)

-This CLI tool will help us change fdk context by providing us available contexts to choose
+This CLI tool will help us change fdk context and login by providing us available contexts to choose

 ## Example
 When we run `cfdk` command we get available contexts to choose.
 After choosing it will automatically edit context.json file and update contexts and it will also set env and do a fdk login command